eHarmony/aloha/src/site/markdown/model_formats.md

 Error swallowing model makes an attempt to trap exceptions and return them as errors instead.
 While this is not foolproof, it was tested against [SchrodingerException](https://github.com/eHarmony/aloha/blob/master/aloha-core/src/main/scala/com/eharmony/aloha/ex/SchrodingerException.scala), an exception specifically designed to be as harmful as possible.
-The implementation uses `scala.util.Try` which means errors errors that are caught are dictated by [scala.util.control.NonFatal](https://github.com/scala/scala/blob/v2.10.3/src/library/scala/util/control/NonFatal.scala).
+The implementation uses `scala.util.Try` which means errors that are caught are dictated by [scala.util.control.NonFatal](https://github.com/scala/scala/blob/v2.10.3/src/library/scala/util/control/NonFatal.scala).

 ### (ES) JSON Fields